canonical/k8s-dqlite/README.md

 This project is a drop in replacement for etcd on Kubernetes.

-If you're looking for a lightweight, distributed, and in-memory database to replace etcd in your K8s cluster, dqlite might be the solution for you.
+If you're looking for a lightweight, distributed, and in-memory database to replace etcd in your K8s cluster, Dqlite might be the solution for you.

 ## Key Features

-- Distributed SQlite: Uses dqlite as the backend
+- Distributed SQlite: Uses Dqlite as the backend
 - In-memory: Efficient and fast
 - High Availability: Built-in high availabilty with Raft
 - Minimal operations: Designed to be almost zero ops

 ## Building

-`k8s-dqlite` links with [`dqlite`](https://github.com/canonical/dqlite).
+`k8s-dqlite` links with [`Dqlite`](https://github.com/canonical/dqlite).
 To build the project, you can create static and dynamic binaries:

 ### Static Build (Recommended)